devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-25/assignment.md

 # BSD socket experiments

 - can the same port be bound by multiple programs (with different uid) for distinct protocols ?
+  - use tcp/sctp
 - ditto however for IPv4 vs. IPv6 address family

 # TCP experiments